-For admission into the Spring 2016 program, the priority deadline for submitting a complete application is November 1, 2015.
+For admission into the Spring 2024 semester, the priority application deadline is November 15, 2023.
 Applications after the deadline are accepted as space allows.
-Please contact Richard.Moyer@tufts.edu if you have questions.

-For admission into the Fall 2016 program, the priority deadline for submitting a complete application is May 1, 2016.
+For admission into the Fall 2024 semester: the priority application deadline is April 15, 2024.
 Applications after the deadline are accepted as space allows.
-Please contact Richard.Moyer@tufts.edu if you have questions.

 International students are welcomed into the Master of Nutrition Science and Policy program.
 Due to the low residency nature of the program, international students should be advised of the following visa and immigration regulations:

 - Participation in the MNSP program allows international students to be in the U.S. only during the required onsite residencies.

 - Participation in the residencies on a tourist visa is not permitted.
 International students are issued an I-20 form to obtain an F-1 student visa.
 A new I-20 must be issued for each residency, at a cost to the student of approximately $200 US.

 - To be eligible for the F-1 student visa, international students must register for a minimum of six credits each semester they are in the program.